Access Control Systems

 • Interface with other systems – eg. fire alarm, intruder alarm, CCTV

-Gemini Security Solutions work with a small number of manufacturers who we have used for a number of years for their commitment and professionalism.
+Gemini Security Solutions works with a small number of manufacturers who we have used for a number of years for their commitment and professionalism.

 Which technology do you wish to use?